zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.advanced-usage.rst

        }
    }

-Then assume that when we :ref:`register it with the plugin broker <zend.view.helpers.register>`, we map it to the string "specialpurpose".
+Then assume that we :ref:`register it with the plugin manager <zend.view.helpers.register>`, by the name "specialpurpose".

 Within a view script, you can call the ``SpecialPurpose`` helper as many times as you like; it will be instantiated once, and then it persists for the life of that ``PhpRenderer`` instance.